ktorn/completium-landing/docs/cli/cli4.md

 `$completium-cli` also comes as a Javascript library to implement test scenarios.

-It provides a subset of commands as programming fnuctions.
+It provides a subset of commands as programming functions.
 The benefit is that you can use endpoints and accounts already configured with the CLI, which simplifies the writing of scenarios.

 An example of test scenario is available <Link to='/docs/contract/test-scenario#example'>here</Link>.